 Job Description of a Certified Police Officer

-The role of a certified police officer is to protect people and property, while upholding the law.
+The role of a certified police officer is to protect people and property while upholding the law.
 Certified police officers have been trained in law enforcement, public safety and community relations.
-They work for a local or state department.
 The job description of police officers will vary depending on the district and if they are specialized in a particular field, such as homicide investigations.